puhach/ai-dermatologist/README.md

 Skin cancer presents early warning signs in the form of suspicious marks or abnormal growths on the skin.
 Without informed examination, it is unclear if an abnormal mole should be cause for concern or can be safely ignored.
 For those with cancerous lesions, early detection is crucial: while the 5-year survival rates for skin cancer are high (about 98 percent) when discovered in the early stages, the survival rate falls to 18 percent if discovered in the most advanced stages.

 This project presents an algorithm that can visually diagnose [melanoma](http://www.skincancer.org/skin-cancer-information/melanoma), the deadliest form of skin cancer.
-In particular, your algorithm will distinguish this malignant skin tumor from two types of benign lesions ([nevi](http://missinglink.ucsf.edu/lm/dermatologyglossary/nevus.html) and [seborrheic keratoses](https://www.aad.org/public/diseases/bumps-and-growths/seborrheic-keratoses)).
+In particular, the algorithm will distinguish this malignant skin tumor from two types of benign lesions ([nevi](http://missinglink.ucsf.edu/lm/dermatologyglossary/nevus.html) and [seborrheic keratoses](https://www.aad.org/public/diseases/bumps-and-growths/seborrheic-keratoses)).

 The data and objective are pulled from the [2017 ISIC Challenge on Skin Lesion Analysis Towards Melanoma Detection](https://challenge.kitware.com/#challenge/583f126bcad3a51cc66c8d9a).
 As part of the challenge, participants were tasked to design an algorithm to diagnose skin lesion images as one of three different skin diseases (melanoma, nevus, or seborrheic keratosis).
 In this project, I create a model to generate my own predictions.